-After reviewing her own imaging test and noting that there were many concerning small lymph nodes, she knew had lymphoma.
+After reviewing her own imaging test and noting that there were many concerning small lymph nodes, she knew she had lymphoma.

 “I had been experiencing what I thought were allergies, but it turned out I had lymphoma in my nasal cavity,” she recalls about her 2011 diagnosis of diffuse large B-cell lymphoma (DLBCL).

-Robyn began chemotherapy near home in North Carolina, which quickly put her cancer into remission.
+Robyn began chemotherapy near her home in North Carolina, which quickly put her cancer into remission.
 Her oncologists were hopeful that she was cured, but then the cancer recurred in 2015.

-She began a second round regimen of high dose chemotherapy followed by an autologous stem cell transplant — a procedure that involves harvesting a patient’s own stem cells and then re-infusing them to promote growth of healthy new blood cells — followed by head and neck radiation.
+She began a second-round regimen of high-dose chemotherapy followed by an autologous stem cell transplant — a procedure that involves harvesting a patient’s own stem cells and then re-infusing them to promote growth of healthy new blood cells — followed by head and neck radiation.
 She went back into remission but relapsed again in April 2016.

 The best option left was an allogeneic stem cell transplant — where she would receive stem cells from another person — but she did not have an identified bone marrow donor match.
 She also had serious concerns about the disruption this treatment would have on her daily life.

 "I am a full-time physician and a generally active person.
 I already had to limit my practice.
 If I survived an allogeneic transplant, I would not be able to work in patient care.
 As the primary breadwinner of the family, I frantically began searching for clinical trials that would control my cancer and give me a better quality of life,” Robyn recalls.